Continuing Education in Historic Preservation

 - How preservation in the United States relates to preservation in other parts of the world.

-Jennifer Boggs is a historic preservation specialist who has practiced primarily in New Jersey and Pennsylvania.
+About the Instructor: Jennifer L. Boggs is a historic preservation specialist who has practiced primarily in New Jersey and Pennsylvania.
 She holds an M.A. in the History of Art and Archaeology from the Institute of Fine Arts, NYU, and an M.S. in Historic Preservation from the University of Pennsylvania.

 Online via Zoom and Canvas (Rutgers course management system)